The Oddly Premier League: The Alternative League Table, According to the Bookies

 Burnley

-While they’re still in a relegation battle, the bookies expected Burnley to be doing much worse.
-They sit bottom of our Oddly table, with 7 points fewer than they’ve actually won.
+While they’re almost certainly going down, the bookies expected Burnley to be doing even worse.
+They sit bottom of our Oddly table, with 12 points fewer than they’ve actually won.

 Under Achievers